This web page has been designed to work on a desktop computer in a full-width browser. Please extend the width of the browser screen.

 In instances of peak use, such as during the drought of Summer 2018, increased demand for water can overwhelm the capacity of the reservoir, treatment facility or raw water source.
 There are various ways to address this and ensure network resiliency.
 The simplest is to reduce leaks on the distribution pipes through continuous repairs and upgrades.

-During the formation of the DBO in 2003, insufficient testing was carried out on the raw water at Pollacat Springs.
+During the formation of the DBO in 2003, insufficient testing was carried out on the raw water at Polecat Springs.
 As a result, the treatment plant was unable to cope with seasonal variations in water quality.

 It was not until 2016 that the upgrades to the plant were finally finished.
 This included remedial works around the spring to limit organic growth and the purchase of adjacent land for source protection and plant expansion.
 Due to these incremental upgrades, water follows idiosyncratic circuit of pipes through the plant.
-The diagram simplifies this in order to achieve clarity rather than accuracy.
+The diagram simplifies this significantly in order to achieve clarity rather than accuracy.

 Flocculation is the process of floc formation.
 It is initiated by adding an aluminium-based coagulant to the raw water.
 Powerful rotars are used to rapidly mix in the coagulant throughout the water, before a longer period of gentler mixing encourages the formation of the floc.